Diabetes Mellitus in Cats

 Diet: The ideal diet is relatively high in fats and proteins, high in soluble fiber, and low in simple sugars.
 Research into the effects of diet continues.
 Recent data suggest that with appropriate diet and the use of a new insulin preparation called insulin glargine, more than half of newly diagnosed diabetic cats will return to a non-diabetic state within a few months.
-The current recommendations are Purina DM, or OM for overweight diabetics.
+The current recommendation is Purina DM.

 Overweight diabetics should lose weight very gradually, no more than 1 lb. per month.
 Underweight patients should not be fed high-fiber foods until their weight is normal.
 Whichever diet is recommended by your veterinarian, it should be fed twice daily, at the time of each insulin injection.
 If insulin is only given once daily, the two meals should be at the time of insulin injection, and at the expected peak effect of the insulin (see "glucose curve" below).
 Some cats fare well with free-choice feeding, but monitoring the cat’s food consumption becomes more difficult this way.
 Note: if the cat does not eat a meal, insulin should not be given; if the cat misses more than one meal, it should be examined as soon as possible.

 Control of Infections: Infection can cause resistance to insulin, making diabetes more difficult to control, and complications more likely.
 Common sources of infection are dental disease, urinary tract, and GI tract or liver.
 Conversely, diabetic patients are more susceptible to infection.